Corinne Stocker Horton: Early life and education

 Corinne R. Stocker was born in Orangeburg, South Carolina, August 21, 1871, but Atlanta, Georgia, claimed her by adoption and education.
 Horton's great-great-grandfather fought under Lafayette to sustain the independence of the American colonies.
 Her great-grandfather was prominent in the War of 1812.
 Her grandfather and father both lent their efforts to aid the Southern Confederacy.
 Her maternal descent was from the French Huguenot.

 At an early age, Horton showed a decided histrionic talent.
 At the age of nine, she won the Peabody medal for elocution in the Atlanta schools, over competitors aged from eight to twenty-five years.

 In 1889, having completed a Partial Course at the Girls High School in Atlanta, she was graduated.
-In that same year, she was placed in the Cincinnati College of Music, where she established an extraordinary record in the history of the school, completing a four-year course in seven months.
+In that same year, she was placed in the College of Music of Cincinnati, where she established an extraordinary record in the history of the school, completing a four-year course in seven months.
 Prof. Virgil A. Pinkley, the master of elocution there, wrote of her that among the thousands whom he had known and personally worked with, he found no one who gave surer promise of histrionic greatness.